lingtalfi/Tim/README.md

 #### Service provider code example

-Since 1.4.0, this is the recommended code example for service providers (using an OpaqueTimServer in this specific case):
+Since 1.4.0, this is a possible code example for service providers.

 ```php
 <?php